Visual Arts @ Taylors Lakes Primary School

 My daughter made the same scarecrow in Grade 4 and it lasted several years guarding the rhubarb in a pot on our patio.
 The cat-like creature was made by an adult because I think a child would have given it more legs.
 This is a great activity to use up scraps from the scarecrows.

-4 Responses to “Hessian? or Burlap?
-It’s jute fabric and it’s great to create.”
+4 thoughts on “Hessian? or Burlap?
+It’s jute fabric and it’s great to create.

 I am so glad that I have found your blog.
 I love the ideas you have on here!
 I started a Virtual Gallery for my class of Special School kids last year.
 I’ve been looking for a great Art blog for the kids to get ideas from and post comments for.
 Have a great first term.
 Will check in soon when the kids are back at school.